pybamm-team/PyBaMM/CONTRIBUTING.md

 This will

-1. Create a virtual environment located at `.tox/dev`.
+a.
+Create a virtual environment located at `.tox/dev`.
-2. Install all the dependencies for PyBaMM, including the ones for documentation and development.
+b.
+Install all the dependencies for PyBaMM, including the ones for documentation and development.
-3. Tell Python to use your local pybamm files when you use `import pybamm` anywhere on your system.
+c.
+Tell Python to use your local pybamm files when you use `import pybamm` anywhere on your system.

 5. Finally, activate your environment.